nixworks/public/news/2012/12/27/README.md

 ##### Bilawal Bhutto Zardari
 ### [Bilawal Bhutto Zardari, the son of Pakistan's murdered ex-Prime Minister Benazir Bhutto, promises to fight militancy and maintain democracy, in his first major political speech marking five years since his mother's death. ](/news/2012/12/27/bilawal-bhutto-zardari-the-son-of-pakistan-s-murdered-ex-prime-minister-benazir-bhutto-promises-to-fight-militancy-and-maintain-democracy.md)
-_Context: Prime Minister, Benazir Bhutto, Pakistan, Bilawal Bhutto Zardari, Assassination of Benazir Bhutto_
+_Context: Benazir Bhutto, Prime Minister, Assassination of Benazir Bhutto, Bilawal Bhutto Zardari, Pakistan_

 ##### Catholic
 ### [Catholic figurehead Sean Brady's intervention in Ireland's abortion debate draws harsh criticism from legislators and more calls for the Church to transfer the rest of the compensation it promised for those abused by priests, but has not yet paid. ](/news/2012/12/27/catholic-figurehead-sea-n-brady-s-intervention-in-ireland-s-abortion-debate-draws-harsh-criticism-from-legislators-and-more-calls-for-the-ch.md)
-_Context: Abortion in the Republic of Ireland, abortion, Ireland, Catholic Church, Catholic, Sean Brady_
+_Context: Sean Brady, abortion, Abortion in the Republic of Ireland, Catholic Church, Ireland, Catholic_

 ##### Harry Reid
 ### [Harry Reid, the Democratic US Senate leader, says the U.S. appears to be heading over the fiscal cliff, with tax raises and spending cuts imminent. ](/news/2012/12/27/harry-reid-the-democratic-us-senate-leader-says-the-u-s-appears-to-be-heading-over-the-fiscal-cliff-with-tax-raises-and-spending-cuts-im.md)